 Subverted in one comic where Donald and his nephews dig up every square inch of a beach, looking for a sultan's lost ruby (with a massive reward attached).
 Gladstone just lays there and waits for his luck to bring it to him.
 At the end of the day, a cop busts Donald for digging up the beach, Gladstone goes home... only leaving Huey, Dewey, and Louie to dig in the one exact spot they never searched - the one Gladstone was laying on.
 It's right there.
 The ruby was directly under Gladstone the whole time, and he never found it because he was waiting for it to fall into his hands.
 And guess who ended up as a chauffeur to Donald and his nephews...

 Zigzagged twelve ways until Sunday in one comic, where he and Donald both enter a fishing contest.
 Gladstone quickly catches what appears to be the largest fish in the water with no effort at all, while Donald's rod breaks.
 Huey, Dewey, and Louie, meanwhile, run into a fellow who knows where far bigger fish swim (he himself only didn't win the contest because he'd already won plenty of times).
 The nephews catch a fish larger than Gladstone's and attach it to Donald's boat, making it look like Donald will win.
 As everyone is heading for shore though, Donald's boat is hit by a runaway speedboat, knocking his fish into Gladstone's boat and letting Gladstone win the contest.
-Donald gets the last laugh though, when it turns out that the daughter of a millionaire was trapped on the speedboat and had a large reward for whoever could save her.
+Donald gets the last laugh though, when it turns out that the young daughter of a millionaire was trapped on the speedboat and had a large reward for whoever could save her.
 So while Gladstone's luck got him to win the contest, Donald ended up getting a much bigger reward than the prize.

 His annoying lucky streak extends tobeyond the pages.
 When the Italian branch of Disney (it actually happened) got the idea to playfully point out which crimes the Disney characters would have committed if they were real-life characters, guess who was the only one who got away with a clean criminal record?
 However, a number of readers have noted this is probably because Gladstone rarely does anything other than wallow in his own luck.